-She got very jealous that my dreams seem to prefer you and a dog instead of her.
-After a bit of a heated discussion where I tried to re-assure her that she was just as important as all of my friends and dogs, she calmed down a little and gave me some horse pills which a vet friend of hers gave her for nightmares.
+She got very jealous that my dreams seem to prefer you and a dog and parrot but not her.
+After a bit of a heated discussion where I tried to re-assure her that she was just as important as all of my friends and animals, she calmed down a little and gave me some horse pills which a vet friend of hers gave her for nightmares.

 The problem is that the pills are the size of golf balls.
 OK I suppose for a horse; but too large for me to swallow.
 So I grind the pills using a pestle and mortar and dilute them in plenty of water.